tonister/ng.clock/README.md

 angular.module('myApp', ['ng.clock'])
 ```

-Then You can finally use the directives to add either the analogue clock or the digital clock to Your project:
+Then You can finally use the directives to add either the analog clock or the digital clock to Your project:
 ```html
 <digital-clock></digital-clock>
 <!-- or -->